 Now that we have gone over some weekly marketing report templates, let’s move to a broader, long-term vision.
 Monthly reports are more common than daily or weekly ones, especially for SEO marketing, where you should not think too short-termed.

 In our third part, we would like to stress the fact that you should also keep looking at the big picture.
+We have already stated that every report must correlate with the big picture in marketing and provide a steady connection with sales, but looking at a monthly level can deliver more insights than anything else.
+The weekly marketing report template we provided earlier can be implemented into the broader perspective and utilized for monthly decisions.
 The channel bringing in the most traffic is not always the one bringing the best quality leads in the end – but that you cannot know before some weeks have passed.
 That is why a monthly marketing report is so useful, providing a cross-disciplinary overview of several parameters at stake in a campaign, that you can analyze conjointly for more accuracy.

 **click to enlarge**

-This monthly report gives a good overview of the most important marketing KPIs in one glance: costs and revenue stats.
+This monthly report gives a good overview of the most important marketing KPIs in a single glance: costs and revenue stats.
 In the end, this is what matters: did I get enough bang for my buck?

 The design of this marketing monthly report is clear and lets you focus on the core metrics.
 Keep in mind that a marketing KPI like your CTR (Click-Through-Rate) or the number of sessions should be understood in their globality, and not an absolute truth: increasing them will not systematically generate more profit or rise the ROI (Return on Investment) displayed on this dashboard.
 That’s why you should dig deeper: analyze the profit per acquisition you made, in comparison to the Cost per Acquisition over time.
 See which campaigns are acquiring the most customers, with the minimum of dollars invested in them.